Beauveria bassiana: Relation to Cordyceps and other fungi

-White muscardine disease
+Description

+B. bassiana is a white mould when grown on culture, producing white spore balls made up of many conidia that are single-celled, haploid, and hydrophobic.
+The short, ovoid conidiogenous cells that produce the conidia have a narrow apical extension called a rachis, which elongates into a long zig-zag extension.

+Ecology

 The insect disease caused by the fungus is a muscardine which has been called white muscardine disease.
 When the microscopic spores of the fungus come into contact with the body of an insect host, they germinate, penetrate the cuticle, and grow inside, killing the insect within a matter of days.
 Afterwards, a white mold emerges from the cadaver and produces new spores.
 A typical isolate of B. bassiana can attack a broad range of insects; various isolates differ in their host range.
-The factors responsible for host susceptibility are not known.

 Beauveria bassiana parasitizing the Colorado potato beetle has been reported to be, in turn, the host of a mycoparasitic fungus Syspastospora parasitica.
 This organism also attacks related insect-pathogenic species of the Clavicipitaceae.

-Morphology of the fungus

-In culture, B. bassiana grows as a white mould.
-On most common cultural media, it produces many dry, powdery conidia in distinctive white spore balls.
-Each spore ball is composed of a cluster of conidiogenous cells.
-The conidiogenous cells of B. bassiana are short and ovoid, and terminate in a narrow apical extension called a rachis.
-The rachis elongates after each conidium is produced, resulting in a long zig-zag extension.
-The conidia are single-celled, haploid, and hydrophobic.